Musée d'Orsay tickets

 Ticket Information

-The visit can last approximately three hours, but it depends on how much time you want to spend admiring the artworks.
-If you have limited time, you could study beforehand which are the most important works to see and their locations within the museum, so you can head directly to those areas.
+The visit can last approximately three hours, depending on how much time you want to spend admiring the artworks.
+If you have limited time, it is advisable to research the most important works to see and their locations within the museum, so you can head directly to those areas.

 Yes, audio guides are available in different languages to enhance your experience inside the museum.

-You can book a guided tour inside the museum with an authorized tour guide in a group of up to 20 people.
-The tour lasts 1 hour and 45 minutes, but afterwards, you can stay inside the museum for as long as you want.
+You can book a guided tour of the museum for a group of up to 20 people with an authorized tour guide.
+The tour lasts 1 hour and 45 minutes, after which you can stay inside the museum for as long as you wish.

 Musée d'Orsay Opening Hours

 The museum is located across from the Louvre Museum on the opposite bank of the Seine River.
-It can be reached on foot or by public transportation.
-The most convenient means are the metro and RER.
+It can be reached on foot or by public transpor.
+The most convenient means are the metro and the RER.

 Visit the Musée d'Orsay